kimios/kimios/README.md

 ## About Kimios

-Kimios is an open Doocument Management System, that provide a complete framework and users interfaces to handle document flows for any type of organization.
+Kimios is an open Document Management System, that provide a complete framework and users interfaces to handle document flows for any type of organization.

 Kimios features:
 * Document Storage